Personality Trait Theory

 - Self-Experimentation – Less a discourse and more a description, Self-Experimentation refers to instances which one conducts research on oneself, fulfilling the roles of designer, implementer, observer, observed, and reporter. in recent years, Self-Experimentation has come to be strongly associated with Quantified Self (see above).

 - Self-Healing – Often associated with Gestaltism, Self-Healing encompasses any self-motivated actions – both intuitive and contemplative – that contribute to recovery from psychological injuries or traumas.

-- Self-Help (Self-Improvement) – Variously defined, Self-Help encompasses any self-motivated (although often-times group-supported and occasionally therapist-directed) effort to address a personally limiting constraint – typically rooted in or associated with a significant psychological issue.
+- Self-Help (Self-Improvement; Personal Development) – Variously defined, Self-Help encompasses any self-motivated (although often-times group-supported and occasionally therapist-directed) effort to address a personally limiting constraint – typically rooted in or associated with a significant psychological issue.
 Most often, texts and programs designed to support Self-Help focus on habits of deemed-to-be successful people and/or principles of effective action (e.g., planning, self-care, skill development).

 CommentaryThe most frequent criticisms of Personality Psychology are focused on the deliberate and conscious decision of most proponents to downplay (and, in some instances, to ignore) social and cultural influences on personality.
 This move is sometimes defended with the assertion that Personality Psychology is principally descriptive and focused on self-help, but that point is revealed as a rationalization in the cultural bases of the descriptions and the prominently social natures of the self-help aims.

 - Differential Psychology

 - Fogg Behavior Model

 - Locus of Causality

 - Outline of Self